St Anne's Catholic Church, North Bondi: Heritage listing

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-St Anne's Church is of state significance in this criteria for its architectural qualities that provide an important point of reference in the adaptation of the Romanesque style as symbolic of the meanings and functions of the Catholic Church.
-Its contribution to understandings of 1930s taste and aesthetics is enhanced by it being the recipient of the Sulman Award of 1935, and by it being included as a primary example of the Interwar Romanesque style in Apperly et al.'s A Pictorial Guide to identifying Australian Architecture.
+St Anne's Church is of state significance in this criterion for its architectural qualities that provide an important point of reference in the adaptation of the Romanesque style as symbolic of the meanings and functions of the Catholic Church.
+Its contribution to understandings of 1930s taste and aesthetics is enhanced by it being the recipient of the Sulman Award of 1935, and by it being considered a primary example of the Interwar Romanesque style.

 The (currently dismantled) ventilation system using convection to circulate cool air from beneath the church through ventilation holes under the pews is an ingenious, environmentally sustainable and possibly unique system of temperature modification that is worthy of further study.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 St Anne's Church contains a rare ventilation system using convection to circulate cool air from beneath the church through ventilation holes into boxes hidden under the pews (where drawstrings could be pulled to allow the air to circulate into the church).
 This ingenious, environmentally sustainable and possibly unique system of temperature modification has been dismantled, however all the parts are stored on site and capable of reinstatement, or study.
 The church more generally is of local significance for being a fine building of relatively monumental scale within the Waverley area.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 St Anne's Church represents a fine example of the Interwar Romanesque style of architecture, which was commonly used in the design of Catholic churches throughout New South Wales in the 1920s and 1930s.
 It has been described as a "nobly scaled design" and as "perhaps the highlight of ecclesiastical architecture in interwar Sydney".
 The church's representative significance is enhanced by its positioning as the key element in a church-school precinct of buildings.